Elleby scores 34, Washington St. beats Washington 79-67 - WHIZ News

 Down by six with a little over two minutes to play, Carter made a layup for Washington to cut the Cougar lead to 69-65.
-On the next play, Elleby answered with a basket to extend the lead to six and put the Huskies away.
+On the next play, Elleby answered with a basket to extend the lead to six and start a 8-0 Cougar run that put the Huskies away.

 In the final minutes before the break, Elleby scored eight points and Bonton made a jumper at the buzzer to bring the Cougar lead to 38-33.
 Elleby had 18 in the first half.